kyranops/MSWatcher2/readme.md

 ## Event Detection
 MSWatcher2 monitors your screen constantly to alert your Discord.
 Some of the scans that are bundled by default include:
 - Critical Event Detection
-    - Hitting Air Detection (i.e. Attacking in a map with mob spawn disabled or bot running in town)
+    - Hitting Air Detection (i.e. Attacking in a map with mob spawn disabled or overcrowded map)
     - All Chat messages or GM Chat messages
     - Violetta Test Appeared
     - Lie Detector Failed